 - Preheat oven to 400 degrees.

-- In a bowl, toss the beans with oil, cinnamon and 1 tbsp sucanat and 1 tsp salt.
+- In a bowl, toss the beans with oil, cinnamon and 1 tablespoon sucanat and 1 teaspoon salt.

 - Spray a baking sheet with cooking spray and spread beans in a single layer on sheet.